 When Was the Bible Written?
 A Historical Perspective

-Have you ever wondered when the Bible was written?
-Who wrote the texts, which have inspired countless generations?
+Do you know who wrote the texts that have inspired countless generations?
 In this blog post, we will discover the authors behind the Bible and its divine origin.

 Who wrote the Bible?

-The Bible is a collection of sacred texts that were written by various authors over a span of centuries.
-It is a compilation of books, letters, poems, and historical accounts that together form the foundation of Christian faith.
+The Bible is a compilation of books, letters, poems, and historical accounts that together form the foundation of Christian faith.

 Divine Inspiration.